dmcalli2/malnutrition/README.md

 Ballard 1995 - This study uses upper cut offs of 90% expected weight for age and weight for height and an upper cut off of 95% expected height for age which is different to the upper cutoff of 80% used in most studies

-Victoria 1990 - This is a community surveillance study which measures the incidence of hospital admission of childhood pneumonia (as opposed to others which measure the incidence of developing childhood pneumonia).
-This can be used as a proxy for the incidence of developing severe pneumonia.

 Sehgal - study previously included but excluded as includes bronchiolitis in cases

 Nathoo - new study included as able to calculate original numbers from relative risk with CIs